jaredwelch1/CapstoneI/documentation/document.md

 # **Capstone 2017 Documentation**

-## **Team info**
+## **Team Information**

-**Mission Statement:** Our mission is to analyze news articles and determine whether they are positive or negative and research the effects that they have on the world.

-**Agenda:**

-- Get Amazon Webserver
-- Create a database to store articles.
-- Create a Python Webscrapper to get and store those articles in the afformentioned database.
-- Start webscrapper.
-- Brain storm machine learning techniques.
-- Appy machine learning techniques.
-- Create visualizations.

-**Thoughts:** (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it?????????????????

-**Beliefs:** The Earth is NOT flat.
-The sky is not the limit, the mind is.???????????????????????????

 **Team Name:** Squad

+**Mission Statement:** Our mission is to gather news articles and then categorizes them based upon similarity after processing our data with Natural Language Processing techniques.
+We will provide visualizations of our results to user via a web application.
+By doing this we hope to expose trends in the news.

 #### Team Members:
 - **Zach Bryant:** Nickname = Zen Master Zach.
 I work on campus as an IT Support Specialist.
 Yes, I save lives.
 Really though, I am in charge of keeping all the printers in the computer labs filled with paper.
 I can get you swipe access to the labs for after hour access ;) I am a senior in Computer Science and will graduate December 2017.